ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 X-ARR-ClientCert: -----BEGIN%20CERTIFICATE-----%0AMIIDRzCCAi%2BgAwIBAgIQGbcu6oSk1L1IwgiS5l0LkjANBgkqhkiG9w0BAQsFADAq%0AMSgwJgYDVQQDDB9BUElNIFNhbXBsZSBERVYgSW50ZXJtZWRpYXRlIENBMCAXDTI0%0AMDIwMjA4Mzk0M1oYDzIwNzQwMjAyMDg0OTQzWjAUMRIwEAYDVQQDDAlDbGllbnQg%0AMDEwggEiMA0GCSqGSIb3DQEBAQUAA4IBDwAwggEKAoIBAQDD7RihwDgTSI6NMvpG%0AUexk0YVzP43JXk5aJV4MlhijvqpypH%2FmBOci1Z%2F47TbrMk97UA3dDmkGuHxLMq8b%0AYjlmV2ZydXYq5PEZt07S%2FAz81qv0rxdvpJ%2Fo9Smwd82D63bVU4bxZN0oPLztcYjr%0AgoO6Xi1CtOO48cihC9VCcYJ0qmlu8IkXuGjbxuan34M9xgxUPR6%2FLggo%2BLO5rJiw%0AxZPtCv7Jnp0pp4ecDqo8ogUPj5u3Ju%2F54YO345rlGa8dcVCFZc%2Brxh19k2gUO2I2%0AgJxvxoGeQIoKnHwOR7%2BWOtcu2efzfM5LSgDKEj%2Fn7KUFAfC4qF6f78fvKCRCCfFD%0AUOm9AgMBAAGjfTB7MA4GA1UdDwEB%2FwQEAwIFoDAUBgNVHREEDTALgglDbGllbnQg%0AMDEwEwYDVR0lBAwwCgYIKwYBBQUHAwIwHwYDVR0jBBgwFoAUZL3oNXFrhkEdOq89%0AyRqgopB9oRswHQYDVR0OBBYEFMW457L8H%2FVvN12Gvsf58NqYcRYBMA0GCSqGSIb3%0ADQEBCwUAA4IBAQBcbUKU6mr7f0Eh%2BfXXB2EC%2B8%2BgzEvqy1%2F6rQJ1%2FiUWJ4Li9fzp%0AJzuEXi3H1MTIu3%2B9IAGHOvfEg%2BVvV5fezL6pOSk%2F0LTDv8XN0iJZH6Shqbqq7Xrn%0A8vT3gTPPN1dnfOxtgTnZyvABtO3Hkh8Zsg9Gdo4LL8M8IIrIayX7pGubeYcylV9W%0ASncfONgRKC2wWgoWjJ1dXwlpsb6ZY%2BlMqCfMA0xTdqPM3p3YxggqIYbvRnwA7qId%0A8kEuhbNW7IPNZwEG%2BB9MuweeuWYiEn7r7strODwlX%2FuuYXcc0N889fnlbw9%2FC2Sm%0AmxGt6Nou8lhYYpNSxKvU1oXpa%2Fp8wnh3CXNA%0A-----END%20CERTIFICATE-----%0A
 ```

-If you send this request, you'll receive a `200 OK` response, despite no mTLS connection being established with the application gateway.
-(Replace the header value with your own if you're using other client certificates.)
+If you send this request, you'll receive a `200 OK` response, despite no mTLS connection being established with the application gateway. _(Replace the header value with your own if you're using other client certificates.)_

 There are several ways to address this issue.
-If mTLS is required for all communication, configuring only an mTLS listener on the application gateway is one option.
+If mTLS is required for all communication, configuring only an mTLS listener on the application gateway is the logical option.
 Another approach is removing the `X-ARR-ClientCert` header from requests sent to the HTTPS listener, ensuring that only the mTLS listener will send the header to API Management.
 This is the solution we'll implement.

 > For both approaches, it's crucial to ensure that API Management is exclusively accessible through the application gateway, with direct access being restricted.
-If there's a need to support direct access as well, the ideal approach would involve the application gateway authenticating itself to API Management using its own client certificate.
+If there's a need to support direct access as well, the ideal approach would involve the application gateway authenticating itself to API Management using for example its own client certificate and only relying solely on the `X-ARR-ClientCert` header in that scenario.
 However, as previously mentioned, this is currently [not possible](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-faq#is-mutual-authentication-available-between-application-gateway-and-its-backend-pools).
+>
 > As an alternative, consider adding multiple hostnames to API Management.
 Assign one hostname for exclusive access from the application gateway, while another can be used for other types of communication.
 Then, determine the authentication mechanism based on the hostname on which the request was received.
 Implementing this solution is beyond the scope of this post.

 To remove the `X-ARR-ClientCert` header from requests sent to the HTTPS listener, we'll introduce another rewrite rule.
 See the figure below.